'An unimaginable scene': Survivors describe Libya floods

 "Derna was divided in two halves by the water and everything in between is gone," said Rahma Ben Khayal, an 18-year-old student who made it to safety on a rooftop in the city.
 "The people in between are all dead," she said.

-The torrent that washed away entire streets began a day earlier, as light rain.
+The torrent that washed away entire streets had begun a day earlier, as light rain.

 It was not frightening at first, said Amna Al Ameen Absais, a 23-year-old medical student born and raised in Derna, who is guardian to her three younger siblings following the death of both parents from illness.